 When influencing people, remember that reciprocity is crucial.
-In other words, give to your readers without expectation of anything in return.
+In other words, give to your readers, without expectation of anything in return.
 This isn’t just New Age feel-good stuff – it’s science: when you give to others without expectation, it creates a feeling of indebtedness in them, making them more receptive to your eventual pitch.

 Strategy #3: Write Instant-Clarity Headlines

-You might get 8 out of 10 people to read your headline, but only two will read further – especially if your headline is sub-par.
+You might get 8 out of 10 people to read your headline, but only two will read further – less if your headline is sub-par.
 The headline is the key action driver for your content.
 It should be designed to persuade each of your readers to read the rest of your article.

 WordPress has made it fairly easy for anyone to start a blog and write all day.
 Sounds great, right?

 The downside of that lower barrier to entry is that users are overwhelmed and suffering from information overload.
-Another effect is that our average attention span has dropped to roughly 8 seconds.
+Another byproduct is that our average attention span has dropped to roughly 8 seconds.
 By way of comparison, a goldfish’s average attention span is 9 seconds.

-But if the headline isn’t clear, and people can’t tell solely from your headline exactly what the article is about, then it hasn’t done its job, period.
+But, if the headline isn’t clear and people can’t tell, solely from your headline, exactly what the article is about, then it hasn’t done its job, period.

-Remember that your targeted readers no longer devour every piece of content out there from start to finish – they can’t, because there’s just too much of it out there.
+Remember that your targeted readers no longer devour every piece of content from start to finish – they can’t, because there’s just too much of it out there.
 Instead, they’ve all become skilled page-scanners.

-Make your content scan-friendly by using subheadings to organize and break up your content.
+Make your content scan-friendly, by using subheadings to organize and break up your content.
 This will make it easier to understand and will help the majority of content scanners.

 A lot of experts have advised including power words and adjectives in your headlines.

 This is not entirely true, especially when you’re writing a step-by-step guide for doing something.
-There, you need a headline that’s instantly clear:
+There, you need a headline that’s instantly clear.

-For example, let’s assume you’re a beginner to internet marketing.
+For example, let’s assume that you’re a beginner to internet marketing.
 Which of the headlines below would you rather click?